What’s On Now

 Our latest post:

 Critical Mass and Beyond The Blue Box have collaborated to present an ART SHOW & SALE this August.
 This art show reimagines and revamps thrift store finds into new art pieces, and further diverts waste from the landfill.
 ALL artists and aspiring artists are welcome to participate in this show.
-More info will also be shared about this project at our Artist Info Session on June 1st (7pm) and 3rd (noon) at the Little Station.
+Registration is on now until July 28th.
+All artwork must be submitted by August 3rd.

 Snapshot of What's On in 2023